Croydon, New South Wales

 Croydon is a suburb in the Inner West of Sydney, in the state of New South Wales, Australia.
 It is located 9 km west of the Sydney central business district.
 Croydon is split between the two local government areas of Municipality of Burwood and the Inner West Council.

 The suburb is nestled between the commercial centres of Ashfield and Burwood.
 It is bounded by Parramatta Road to the north, Iron Cove Creek to the east, Arthur Street to the south and a number of different streets to the west.
 To the north are Kings and Canada Bays on the closest reach of the Parramatta River, to the northwest is Concord Hospital and the Olympic Games complex at Homebush Bay.
 To the south is Canterbury Racecourse.
-The suburb shares its name with Croydon, a large district and borough in the south of London in the United Kingdom.
+The suburb shares its name with Croydon, a large district and borough in the south of London, England.

 The traditional owners of the land on which Croydon is situated are the Wangal people of the Eora nation.

 History

-The suburb is named after Croydon, a town in London, England.